 For further information on transition support through the GamePlan Next program contact your Player Transition Manager.

 Now in its ninth year, the ACA's Internship Program is a terrific example of how our players are funding initiatives to benefit fellow members and strengthen the game.
 Applications for 2023-24 are now open with five placements available with eight opportunities to select from.

-The ACA and Cricket Australia hold an annual Induction Camp for Rookie and newly contracted players before the start of each season.
+The ACA hold an annual Induction Camp for Rookie and newly contracted players before the start of each season.
 The focus of the camp is to prepare players for life as a professional cricketer, and to demonstrate the importance of planning for life after cricket.

 The ACA has partnered with Michael Page who specialise in mid- to senior-level professional and management recruitment for permanent, temporary, and contract roles.
 Michael Page offers ACA members group based education on topics ranging from ‘Personal Brand’ to the `Interview Process’, along with individual support and advocacy for players seeking employment.
 Areas of expertise include:

 Heading toward the last few years of her playing career, Corinne Hall began to follow her life's other passions through the ACA's GamePlan program.